North Canterbury huts, from Lewis to Harper Pass

 Top Robinson Hut is part of the Lake Christabel Track and accessed from Palmer Road.

-Not much amenity at Windy Point Shelter, no toilet, bunks, etc, just a simple shelter, in the bus shelter style, at the road end near the highway, but on the positive side it is shelter.
+Not much amenity at Windy Point Shelter, no toilet, bunks, etc, just a simple shelter, in the bus shelter style, at the road end near the highway.
+On the positive side it is shelter.